cerebral/cerebral/docs/api/module.md

 # Module

 Modules are the core building blocks of your application.
-This is where you define state, signals, other modules etc.
+This is where you define state, signals, submodules etc.

 # Module object